ayvacs/gba.js.org/README.md

 The repository's license is located at the **LICENSE** file.

+### Copyright Notice

-GBA Online is licensed under the MIT License.
+This repository is licensed under the MIT License.
 All ROMs included with the code are copyright &copy; their original creator(s).
-If you own a ROM or other file included with the code and wish to remove it, please email me.
-My email is also included in the **LICENSE** file.
+If you created or represent one who created a ROM or other file included in this repository and wish to remove it, please email me.
+My email is included in the **LICENSE** file.

 ---